premAI-io/state-of-open-source-ai/mlops-engines.md

 ### vLLM

-This is an open-source project created by researchers at Berkeley to improve the performance of LLM inferencing. [vLLM](https://vllm.ai) primarily optimizes LLM throughput via methods like PagedAttention and Continuous Batching.
+This is an open-source project created by researchers at Berkeley to improve the performance of LLM inferencing. [vLLM](https://vllm.ai) primarily optimises LLM throughput via methods like PagedAttention and Continuous Batching.
 The project is fairly new and there is ongoing development.

 Pros: